7 Cybersecurity Risks of Using Personal Devices for Work

 How to Improve Security Controls

 Regular auditing and updating of security measures are essential to maintain a robust security framework.
 Security assessments can identify vulnerabilities and outdated practices, allowing organizations to take proactive steps to address them.
-Additionally, staying current with the latest security best practices and technologies is crucial to protect against emerging threats.

 4. Phishing Attacks